 CONCLUSIONS: Faced with challenging anatomy, the radial artery approach is a viable option when navigating into the cerebrovascular anatomy for stenting when proximal variants such as a double aortic arch are identified.

 Neurosciences (Brain & Spine)

 Patel, Mayank; Iwananga, Joe; Bentley, Josh; Wang, Bill H; Patel, Akil; Tubbs, R Shane; and Monteith, Steve, "Incidentally Found Double Aortic Arch While Treating Posterior Inferior Cerebellar Artery Aneurysm: Conversion from Femoral to Radial Artery Access."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 457.